 Witch eels, plate fish, wobbegongs.
 No, those aren’t make-believe species; they’re real fish swimming in the deep, dark ocean!
 Turns out, there’s a spookier side to ocean life than we once believed.
+These “creatures” are not make-believe, they are real and they are swimming amongst us, just a few thousands feet deep.

 It looks creepily like an eel but the Frilled Shark is most definitely a shark.
 It has a wide head complimented by a huge mouth.
 This species of shark is considered “living fossils” because they look very similar to their prehistoric ancestors that swam in the planet’s seas eighty million years ago.